Does Closing a Credit Card Hurt Your Credit Score?

 Automatic Payments

-If you have any automatic payments being charged to the card, you’ll want to contact the vendors and change them to another card, if you own multiple credit cards.
+If you have any automatic payments being charged to the card, you’ll want to contact the vendors and change them to another card if you own multiple credit cards.
 Once you close your credit card account, if a vendor attempts to charge your account, the charge will likely be denied.
 This could lead to interruptions in other areas of your life, especially if it’s for something crucial like rent or utilities.

 Paying Your Balances in Full

 Simply closing your credit card account does not eliminate your responsibility for any charges already on the account.
-You’re still just as responsible and liable for the total balance on your account, so you should pay off your balance in full, if possible.
+You’re still just as responsible and liable for the total balance on your account, so you should pay off your balance in full.
 If you don’t pay the full balance when you close the account, your card issuer will still issue you monthly statements, and interest will continue to accrue.

 Recommended: Tips for Using a Credit Card Responsibly